Lore Documentation

 Lore ships as a single binary.
 No dependencies, no runtime, no IDE required.

-Grab the latest release for your platform:
+Grab the latest release for your platform from GitHub Releases:

-| Platform | Architecture | File |
+| Platform | Architecture | Download |

 |---|---|---|